 Is this just a short weekend away where everything they need can neatly fit into a tote bag or a duffel, or will they require a larger suitcase, as well as a backpack or small travel purse to keep with them?

 There are lots of options when it comes to tweens taking their own luggage, so we have a separate guide over here that describes the best sort of luggage for a tween – keeping them stylish whilst practical in size and most importantly carrying capability.

 Remember to check if there will be any weight or size restrictions.
-Particularly if you’ll be flying do you need to fit into cabin-size only or have an overall weight limit rather than piece limit if you’re flying internationally?
+Particularly if you’ll be flying do you need to fit into cabin size only or have an overall weight limit rather than a piece limit if you’re flying internationally?

 Check the fine print before you set your tween to work packing their own bag!

 What sort of weather are you expecting on vacation?

 There’s no point packing the beachwear if you are nowhere near water or taking up room with raincoats if they won’t be required.
 Help your tween with how to read weather forecasts and pack appropriate items for the conditions.

 Crossing off any items from this list before you begin to avoid overpacking can be helpful.

 Space-saving techniques for packing

 We all know it’s not as simple as simply throwing a few items in a suitcase.
 Talk to your tween about technique; how they can save space putting socks in their shoes; rolling, not folding; using the packing cubes to pack for different days of your trip, and keeping cleans and dirties separate.